How to work with disks

 Working with secondary disks

-You can mount a secondary disk into a container using the x-yc-disks
+You can mount a secondary disk into the container by using the x-yc-disks

-- To mount a disk into a VM from a Container Optimized Image and to search using the
+- To mount a disk into a Container Optimized Image VM and search in the

 /dev/disk/by-id/virtio-...